LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ## Which Pods work with the *Loop* app?

-You can use Omnipod 5, DASH and Eros Pods with the *Loop* app.
+You can use all types of Pods: Omnipod 5, DASH and Classis (Eros) Pods with the *Loop* app.

 You do not need the Omnipod Personal Diabetes Manager (PDM), just the pod supplies.
 Your insurance or pharmacy coverage may cover some of the cost.
 The PDM may be needed in some countries to get replacements for failed Pods.